ErpNetDocs/tech/modules/logistics/wms/how-to/execute-order-lines.md

 This function is available in the definition of each warehouse order.

-When started, it executes the warehouse order lines according to the information specified in them - product, quantity, lot, serial number, etc..
+When started, it executes warehouse order lines based on the information specified in them, like product, quantity and lot.

-As a result, it creates warehouse transactions, document fulfillments, or both, depending on the particular line's [task type](how-it-works/task-types/index.md).
+As a result, it creates warehouse transactions, document fulfillments, or both, depending on the particular line's **[task type](https://docs.erp.net/tech/modules/logistics/wms/how-it-works/task-types/index.html)**.

-The function is especially useful when [entering initial availability](how-to/initial-availability.md) in the Warehouse or as a backup way to execute lines without using the [WMS Worker](xref:wms-worker) app, in case there is a problem with mobile devices for example.
+The function is especially useful when **[entering initial availability](https://docs.erp.net/tech/modules/logistics/wms/how-to/initial-availability.html)** in the warehouse or as a backup way to execute lines without using the WMS Worker, in case there is a problem with mobile devices, for example.

 #### Step-by-step

-1. To begin, go to the definition of the Warehouse Order you would like to execute.
+1. To begin, go to the definition of the warehouse wrder you want to execute.

-Make sure that its state is **released** and if it is not, **release** the document before starting the function.
+Make sure that its state is **released**.
+If it's not, **release** the document before starting the function.

 ![Picture](pictures/release-document.png)